The Space Law Review: Australia

 Overseas payload permit

-In some circumstances, applicants will be required to obtain an overseas payload permit in addition to another permit or licence.
-This would be the case, for example, when a person wishes to launch a payload from an Australian aircraft that is in transit overseas.
+In some circumstances, applicants will be required to obtain an overseas payload permit in addition to another permit or licence – for example, when a person wishes to launch a payload from an Australian aircraft that is in transit overseas.
 In this situation, the applicant would be required to obtain both an overseas payload permit, to authorise the launch of the payload from a place outside Australia, and an Australian launch permit, to authorise the launch of the payload from the Australian aircraft.
-Whether this was intended by the legislature is unclear.
+Whether the legislature intended this is unclear.

-The requirement for a return authorisation is a new feature in the Launches and Returns Act and reflects the much greater number of launches expected in the future.
+The requirement for a return authorisation is a feature in the Launches and Returns Act that reflects the much greater number of launches expected in the future.

 A return authorisation is required if a person intends to return a space object to a specified place or area in or outside Australia.34 A return authorisation can also authorise a particular series of returns if the Minister considers it appropriate.

-An authorisation certificate may also be issued by the Minister to any person that intends to conduct launch-related activities that would otherwise be prohibited.
+The Minister may also issue an authorisation certificate to any person that intends to conduct launch-related activities that would otherwise be prohibited.

 The factors to be considered when assessing applications include: (1) the competency of the person to carry out the proposed conduct; (2) the probability of the Australian government being exposed to liability for damage caused by the conduct; and (3) the probability of the conduct causing substantial harm to public health or safety, or damage to property.

-Authorisation certificates will only be granted in circumstances where the conduct could not be more appropriately covered by another type of licence or permit under the Launches and Returns Act.
-This is likely to be in very limited or unusual circumstances.
+Authorisation certificates will only be granted where the conduct could not be more appropriately covered by another type of licence or permit under the Launches and Returns Act.
+Such circumstances are likely to be very limited or unusual.

 Other licence requirements